hombredelvaso/vidr/README.md

 ### use

 ### todo
-- figure out all actions in and out of learning elements version... match up to externally control as 'third party plugin'
 - move mount element string out of element, and into embed function... add it to the element in the file itself for use in the code

 - improve video options: streaming?, non download?
 Captions.